take0a/docs.getdbt.com/website/docs.ja/reference/resource-configs/databricks-configs.md

 ## Persisting model descriptions

-Relation-level docs persistence is supported in dbt v0.17.0.
+Relation-level docs persistence is supported.
 For more information on configuring docs persistence, see [the docs](/reference/resource-configs/persist_docs).

 When the `persist_docs` option is configured appropriately, you'll be able to